J.D. Davis Player Props: Giants vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fifth in the league.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays have the 11th-ranked team ERA among all league pitching staffs (3.98).
+- The Blue Jays' 3.96 team ERA ranks 13th across all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender the fifth-most home runs in baseball (107 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs allowed (107 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.